GeraAG/LifeWeek/README.md

 5. Write or edit note to save it to the server

 TODO:
-1. Automatically change current weeks
+1. ~~Automatically change current weeks~~
-2. Change how to write notes to server.
-Right now it is possible to do sql injections
+2. ~~Change how to write notes to server.
+Right now it is possible to do sql injections~~
-3. Add authentication and user creation
+3. ~~Add authentication and user creation~~
 4. Add cookies
 5. Pretty up front-end
+6. Remove edit button, can always change note but save changes when you press button save
+7. After sign up automatically login
+8. Add Home, logout, login, signup
+9. Add logs